-During the financial year, the Company recognised impairment losses on investment in subsidiaries of RM1,741.4 million (2023: RM763.3 million).
+In the prior financial year, the Company recognised impairment losses on investment in subsidiaries of RM1,741.4 million.

 Further details of the carrying value, the key assumptions applied in the impairment assessment and sensitivity analysis to changes in the assumptions are as disclosed in Note 15.